junxit/us-congress-bills-119/metadata.md

 - 2025-07-22 — Introduced in House
 - 2025-07-22 — Referred to the House Committee on Energy and Commerce.
 - 2025-07-22 — Referred to the Subcommittee on Energy.
+- 2025-11-19 — Forwarded by Subcommittee to Full Committee by the Yeas and Nays: 17 - 14.
+- 2025-11-19 — Subcommittee Consideration and Mark-up Session Held
+- 2025-12-03 — Committee Consideration and Mark-up Session Held
+- 2025-12-03 — Ordered to be Reported by the Yeas and Nays: 28 - 20.
+- 2025-12-30 — Placed on the Union Calendar, Calendar No. 363.
+- 2025-12-30 — Reported by the Committee on Energy and Commerce.
+H. Rept.
+119-417.
+- 2025-12-30 — Reported by the Committee on Energy and Commerce.
+H. Rept.
+119-417.